pl3onasm/N-queens/README.md

 # ♛ N-queens

 This program returns a solution for a given size of the well-kown n-queens problem.
 The implementation uses an iterated local search algorithm which is guided by a minimal conflicts heuristic.

-## ♟ Usage
+&nbsp;&nbsp;
 The program uses a one-dimensional list to represent a particular queen configuration on the chessboard.
 The list indices specify the row numbers of each queen position, and the actual values stored at those indices indicate the corresponding column numbers.
-Note that this means that board indices start from zero and increase from the top left to the bottom right.
+Note that the used board indices start from zero and increase from the top left to the bottom right.
 For instance:

 ```
 [1,3,0,2]
 ```
 The above list represents a 4x4 chessboard where 4 queens are positioned at locations (0,1),(1,3),(2,0),(3,2).

+## ♟ Usage

 To run the program, make sure to provide the input size n as an argument.
 For example:

 ```